Faith and politics: Your guide to the Democratic presidential debates

 John Hickenlooper, former governor of Colorado and a Quaker, is campaigning for bipartisan approaches to gun control.
 That’s in line with the Quaker tradition of non-violence and advocating for safer gun regulation.
 Sen. Elizabeth Warren’s (D-MA) agenda to lower student loan debt is echoed by her Methodist denomination, which disperses millions of dollars in student loans and scholarships to Methodist college students.
 And Andrew Yang, an entrepreneur who wants to implement a universal basic income, has said UBI draws from religious traditions like the gospels.
 His Reformed Church in America encourages its members to speak out in political discussions about income inequality.

-The first Democratic presidential primary debate takes place in Miami at 9 p.m.
-EST on June 26.
-You can watch it on NBC, MSNBC and Telemundo.
+The second Democratic presidential primary debate takes place in Detroit at 8 p.m.
+EST both on July 30 and July 31.
+You can watch it on CNN.

 Raised by Jewish mother and Christian father.
 Grandparents were Jewish and imprisoned in a Warsaw ghetto.
 Married by an Episcopal priest but not part of a congregation.